themrleon/rpi-experiments/README.md

 | 320x240 | ~15 | 15 |

 > [!WARNING]
 > Always run VLC **before** ffmpeg, otherwise VLC won't work!
-I noticed this on both PC and Phone versions
-> VLC has a default 1s caching delay, you can set it to zero here:
+I noticed this on both PC and Phone versions.
+Also it has a one second caching delay, set it to zero here:
 > <img width="450" height="405" alt="image" src="https://github.com/user-attachments/assets/dfe4732c-0562-4838-88c5-234fffd1bb0c" />

-Despite VLC chaching set to zero, there still 1-2s video delay (I am on wifi) and it doesn't seem to transmit audio
+Despite setting to zero, there still 1-2s video delay (since I am on wifi) and it doesn't seem to transmit audio

 # CSI camera and OV5647 sensor
 <img width="450" height="405" alt="image" src="https://github.com/user-attachments/assets/5600d69a-3ec5-49ea-91b4-cf0524e5f790" />

 > Raspivid is a command-line tool specifically designed for Raspberry Pi devices to capture video using the official camera modules (connected via the CSI interface).
 It is part of the legacy camera software stack (deprecated in newer Raspberry Pi OS versions like "Bullseye" and later) and leverages the VideoCore IV GPU for hardware-accelerated H.264 encoding, ensuring efficient video processing with minimal CPU load

-This is much better than trying an USB camera, also there are two dedicated tools: one for pictures and other for videos.
+This is much better than trying an USB camera, also there are two dedicated tools, one for picture and another for video.
 > [!WARNING]
 > Altought OV5647 is a 5MP sensor (2592x1944 pixels), rpi H.264 hardware encoder only supports up to 1920x1080 30 FPS video